Fat Bottom Betty- At a Glance

 The Fat Bottom Betty is a great pick for beginners looking to graduate from gas station cigars to something a little heftier.
 The sweetened tip will divide opinion, but this is a top-tier smoke that ebbs and evolves throughout the 45-minute session.

-It has a sweetened tip, which may put off the purists.
+- It has a sweetened tip, which may put off purists.

-The flavor is not linear, which may not suit you if you like a predictable smoke.
+- The flavor is not linear, which may not suit you if you prefer a predictable smoke.

 Need to Know – Fat Bottom Betty